 China Mobile Ltd. (941) agreed to carry the Lumia 920T, which is compatible with the country’s homegrown TD-SCDMA technology that powers the carrier’s network, the companies said in a statement today.
 The handset, the first Lumia based on Microsoft Corp.
-(MSFT)’s Windows Phone 8 software for the Chinese market, costs 4,599 yuan ($739) without a contract and will go on sale before the end of this month.
+(MSFT:US)’s Windows Phone 8 software for the Chinese market, costs 4,599 yuan ($739) without a contract and will go on sale before the end of this month.

 Nokia, which has seen its smartphone market share plummet in the past five years, is depending on the success of the Lumia line to help it rebound from six consecutive quarters of losses.
 The deal with China Mobile, whose network standard has prevented it from carrying the iPhone, will widen the Hong Kong-listed carrier’s range of more expensive smartphones to battle for market share.